 Potential violations of the Privacy Rule must be reported to Selfhelp's Privacy Official: (212) 971-7610.
 Potential violations of the Security Rule must be reported to Selfhelp's Security Official: (212) 971-7708.

-Question 1: True or False: You should report any potential conflict of interest or violation of policies or procedures to the Compliance Officer or the Chairperson of the Audit Committee?
+Question 1: True or False: The role of the Board of Directors is to advise the Compliance Officer and assist in the implementation of the Compliance Program?

 - A) True - B) False